-MUSIC GENRES ∙ Folk ∙ Rock ∙ Soul RnB ∙ Rap ∙ Pop song ∙ World music ∙
+MUSIC GENRES ∙ Folk ∙ Rock ∙ RnB Soul ∙ Rap ∙ Pop song Hits ∙ World music ∙

 NO MAN IS AN ISLAND

-‘No man is an island’ is a metaphor that arose in 1624 from the pen of the English poet and cleric John Donne in his book ‘Meditation 17’, in a poem which observes that “..every man is a piece of the Continent, a part of the main…“.
-Such an observation can be seen as an early expression of Charles Darwin's (1809-1882) "theory of evolution", which seems to apply to all activity on Earth.
+‘No man is an island’ is a metaphor that arose in 1624 from the pen of English poet and cleric John Donne (1572-1631) in his book ‘Meditation 17’, in a poem which observes that “..every man is a piece of the Continent, a part of the main…“.
+Such an observation can be seen as an early expression of Charles Darwin's (1809-1882) "Theory of natural selection" and its compelling depiction of an entangled bank next to a river where countless forms of plant and animal life thrive in a web of interdependance, a portrayal that seems to apply to all earthly pursuits.

 NO ART GENRE IS AN ISLAND